This article is part of the series "Living off the Land With Microsoft". Check out the rest:

-For example, there are whole class of Windows binaries — for example, esentutil, extrac32, and others — that act as a file copy tool.
+For example, there is a class of Windows binaries — for example, esentutil, extrac32, and others — that acts as a file copy tool.
 In other words, the attackers don’t have to necessarily reveal themselves by using the obvious Windows “copy” command.

 So security detection software that’s based on scanning the Windows Event log looking for the usual Windows file commands will miss sneaky LoL-based hacker file activity.

 The lesson is that you need, ahem, a security platform that can analyze the raw file system activity to determine what’s really going on.
 And then notify your security team when it detects unusual access to the underlying files and directories.